Mingzhu-YANG/Comparing-BUSCO-OrthoFinder/README.md

 print(f"Total number of extracted sequences: {len(sequences_found)}")

 ```

-Then we got an ouyt put of inparalogs_4_n.fasta, next step nwe need to map them with BUSCO sequences and keep them single copy,
-here we use find_inparalogs_busco.py
+  Then we got an output of inparalogs_4_n.fasta, next step nwe need to map them with BUSCO sequences and keep them single copy, here we use find_inparalogs_busco.py

 ```
 from Bio import SeqIO
 import os